dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 The command-line also expects the following:
 - Files are designated by absolute paths or paths relative to the current working directory.
-A command-line argument not matching a known option is considered a filepathi, and likely one with an unsupported suffix, provoking an error message..
+A command-line argument not matching a known option is considered a filepath, and likely one with an unsupported suffix, provoking an error message..
 - Files containing dafny code must have a `.dfy` suffix.
 - There must be at least one `.dfy` file.